 Benefits of Sea Freight from China to the USA

-How long does it take to ship something from China to the United States?
+How long does it take to ship something from China to US?

 Several factors can impact how long it takes for goods to travel from China to the United States, such as: